snaiksd/eContact/README.md

 # eContact
-For contact management
+eContact API Project has below components

-Project has below components
+Th project is implemented in .Net Core.

 Database
 Just create an empty database and provide the connection in appsettings.json, it will create the table required for the application.